cemcof/CEMCOF-CIISBcluster_docu/Software/alphafold.rst

    module add alphafold

-* we have an in-house written python script ``runAlphafold.py`` to streamline the configuration of the job which requires only the file with a sequence
+* module is provided with a bash wrapper to streamline the configuration of the job which requires only the file with a sequence

 .. code-block:: console

-   runAlphafold.py --f <sequence.fasta>
+   alphafold -f <sequence.fasta>

 * run the script without any input to get the list of all parameters